This article extensively discusses why interest rates change and to what extent they influence the Forex market.

 February 8, 2019 | AtoZ Markets – There is a correlation between interest rates and foreign exchange (forex) trading.
 Interest rates make the forex world go round and round!
 In other words, the biggest factor influencing the forex market is the global interest rates made by any of the eight global central banks.

 Being one of the most important factors in determining the value of a currency, traders are now more focused on interest rates than anything else.
-While an unexpected interest rate changes often have great impact on traders, this article will thoroughly examine the following points:
+While an unexpected interest rate changes often have a great impact on traders, this article will thoroughly examine the following points:

 - What interest rates are and how they impact the value of currencies